lossanna/RestoreNet/README.md

 # RestoreNet
 Created: 2022-11-15
-Last updated: 2024-09-04
+Last updated: 2024-09-09

 ## Description
-Complete data analysis on response to variable precipitation using the RestoreNet 1.0 data, which was the first iteration of [RAMPS RestoreNet](https://www.usgs.gov/centers/southwest-biological-science-center/science/restorenet-distributed-field-trial-network).
+Complete data analysis on response to intra- and inter-annual precipitation variability using the RestoreNet 1.0 data, which was the first iteration of [RAMPS RestoreNet](https://www.usgs.gov/centers/southwest-biological-science-center/science/restorenet-distributed-field-trial-network).
 For other analysis on the RestoreNet 1.0 data, see [Farrell et al. 2023, *Ecological Applications*](https://doi.org/10.1002/eap.2834).

 ## Author